- EN - Blog

 Whether it is in-store, customer service, online shopping, or product, today’s consumers expect a lot more from the experience that they used to 5 years ago.
 This brings customer experience to the top of the decision tree when determining whether or not the customer will decide to keep doing business with you.
 Combine this with the fast-paced culture that is enabled by digital and you have the perfect setting for business messaging.

 Consumers require rapid, relevant, personal answers.
 They want to engage quickly and easily with the brand, even when it pertains to stores.
-With heightened expectations, they will turn to the brand who can connect with them in a way that is meaningful, relevant and in the channel they prefer.
+With heightened expectations, they will turn to the brand that can connect with them in a way that is meaningful, relevant and in the channel they prefer.

 But it’s not just about impatience and expectations.
 It’s also about forming stronger relationships.
 Consumers who regularly engage with brands online also purchase more and are more loyal.
 Building on the importance for you to actively manage your online presence.